Giblem Lodge

 photo (above): Princess Street Facade of Giblem Lodge c.
 1939.
 Courtesy of Susan Love Lewis from the private collection of Mrs. Eileen “Tinka” O’C. Lewis & David Westcott Lewis, Jr.

-photo (above): Travis Gilbert (left), HWF Executive Director, with Raymond Mott (right), Giblem Lodge’s former Most Worshipful Grand Master
+photo (above): Travis Gilbert (left), former HWF Executive Director, with Raymond Mott (right), Giblem Lodge’s former Most Worshipful Grand Master

 photo (above): Giblem Lodge exterior, taken by photographer Jeff Hall in August of 2023, after the installation of a new roof, soffit, and fascia